Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

     *   **Prefer** tuples over lists for fixed collections.
     *   **Prefer** functional style (return new values) over in-place modification.
     *   **Require** writing tests specifically verifying the absence of unintended side effects for functions intended to be pure.
+*   **Function Purity Metrics**:
+    *   **Pure Function Density:** At least 80% of functions must be pure (no side effects, deterministic output based solely on inputs).
+    *   **Effect Isolation:** Side effects (I/O, state mutation) must be isolated to specific boundary functions, clearly marked in docstrings.
+    *   **Referential Transparency:** Functions should strive for referential transparency - the ability to replace a function call with its return value without changing program behavior.
+    *   **ZLT Verification:** The ZLT must include tools to measure function purity through static analysis.

 ### 4.6 Error Reporting & Logging
 *(Supports Principle #10)*